EricMFischer/multivariate-linear-regression/README.md

 ## Synopsis
 In this exercise, I implemented multivariate linear regression with the gradient descent algorithm and the normal equation as two ways to minimize the cost function J(theta).
-Also included here is an exercise of preprocessing feature normalization.
+Also included here is a preprocessing step of feature normalization and some helpful functions for plotting datasets.

 Files included in this exercise: ex1.m - Octave/MATLAB script that steps through the exercise